HarunUYGUC/HarunUYGUC/README.md

 # 💫 About Me:
 Hi there, I'm Harun. 👋 <br>✨ I'm a computer engineering student at a university in Turkey.
 It was not mandatory, but I studied English preparatory class between 2021-2022.<br>🔭 I've learned Python well enough, but I'm still trying to learn new things by trying to do things and solving algorithms.<br>⚡ I am studying to become a Data Scientist, Machine Learning Engineer, or Artificial Intelligence Engineer.
-That's why I work with Jupyter Notebook.

 ## 🌐 Socials: